 Should You Refinance Your Mortgage?

-When mortgage rates are low, it not only makes purchasing a home very attractive but also refinancing your mortgage to a lower rate.
+When mortgage rates are low, it makes purchasing a home very attractive and refinancing your mortgage to a lower rate.

 If you purchased your home at an interest rate of 5.5%, and the current rate is 3.5%, it is almost too good of a chance to pass up saving that much money over the life of your mortgage.